Carel555/SIA-ETL-project/README.md

 - **Data Bias**: Reviews may be biased toward extreme opinions (very positive or very negative), which could skew overall sentiment analysis results.

-- **TextBlob Limitations**: TextBlob struggles with nuanced context like sarcasm or slang, potentially misclassifying some sentiments.

 - **Incomplete Features**: Some fields (e.g. routes or traveler types) may have missing values due to incomplete data extraction.

 ## Improvements